finbourne/lusid-sdk-python-preview/sdk/docs/TransactionConfigurationApi.md

 # **get_side_definition**
 > SideDefinition get_side_definition(side, scope=scope, as_at=as_at)

-[EXPERIMENTAL] GetSideDefinition: Get the side definition for a given side name( or label)
+GetSideDefinition: Get the side definition for a given side name( or label)

 Get the side definition user requested.